 - No Player of U18 eligibility or under may be transferred from Member to Member, or from another Federation to Hockey Canada, to play other than Major Junior hockey unless such Player comes under Regulation G.9 (b) or (c).
 Notwithstanding the above: - a) Players in their last year of U18 eligibility may be granted an Inter-Member transfer to Register with a Junior A Team in another Member, when there is no Junior A hockey in their Residential Member. - b) to address Regional differences that exist within the hockey programs in Canada, Members may enter into Agreements with other Members, which would authorize the transfer of Players in their last year of U18 eligibility.
 Said Agreements shall only be in effect upon being ratified by the Board.
-In order for Hockey Canada to provide its ratification, such Agreements shall include provisions whereby any Member which is a party to an Agreement may terminate the Agreement at the end of each playing Season. - c) a Player, who otherwise would not be entitled to a transfer, may appeal to the National Appeals Committee, if they are able to demonstrate special circumstances. - Where a Player seeks to play on a Team eligible for a National or Regional Championship, such appeals will be heard by the National Appeals Committee only three (3) times within a Season. - 1.
-For appeals that will be heard during the first week in August, all appeal documents must be received by the Hockey Canada office by July 15. - For appeals that will be heard during the first week in October, all appeal documents must be received by the Hockey Canada office by September 15. - For appeals that will be heard during the first week in November, all appeal documents must be received by the Hockey Canada office by October 15. - ii) All other transfers will be heard upon presentation of appropriate appeal documents. - 2.
-The following dates apply to transfers between Members or Federations: - a) The final date for filing application forms for Inter-Member Transfers, or incoming transfers from another Federation, is February 10.
+In order for Hockey Canada to provide its ratification, such Agreements shall include provisions whereby any Member which is a party to an Agreement may terminate the Agreement at the end of each playing Season. - a Player, who otherwise would not be entitled to a transfer, may appeal to the National Appeals Committee, if they are able to demonstrate special circumstances. - Where a Player seeks to play on a Team eligible for a National or Regional Championship, such appeals will be heard by the National Appeals Committee only three (3) times within a Season. - For appeals that will be heard during the first week in August, all appeal documents must be received by the Hockey Canada office by July 15. - For appeals that will be heard during the first week in October, all appeal documents must be received by the Hockey Canada office by September 15. - For appeals that will be heard during the first week in November, all appeal documents must be received by the Hockey Canada office by October 15. - ii) All other transfers will be heard upon presentation of appropriate appeal documents. - 2.
+The following dates apply to transfers between Members or Federations: - a) The final date for filing application forms for Inter-Member Transfers, or incoming transfers from another Federation. is February 10.

-- b) The final date for filing application forms for outgoing IIHF transfers is February 15. - c) For further information regarding International transfers, please see Appendices H1 and H2, which form part of these Regulations. - 3.
+- The final date for filing application forms for outgoing IIHF transfers is February 15. - c) For further information regarding International transfers, please see Appendices H1 and H2, which form part of these Regulations. - 3.
 All Players transferred from another Member or another Federation cannot be held idle by a Team. - a) The Player must be placed on the Team's Roster within two (2) weeks of the approved transfer date. - b) A Member or Hockey Canada at their discretion may Release a Player if the Team does not allow the Player to participate within two (2) weeks of the approved transfer date. - 4.
-Player transfers for Minor Hockey: - a) A Minor Player who wishes to participate as a Commuter Player, must complete a transfer. - b) A Minor Player transferring without his Parent(s) from another Federation in order to attend school within a Member may be deemed eligible to register in that Member on a House League Team or Hockey Canada Accredited School Team without an appeal to the National Appeals Committee under the following conditions: - i) Such Player will not be eligible to register with or Affiliate to a higher Category/Division Team except as described in Regulation I.10. - ii) It shall be the responsibility of the registrar of the Player's new Member to ensure, by statement or otherwise, that the Player is qualified under this regulation; and - iii) All applicable transfer fees are due to Hockey Canada at the time of registration with the Member. - 5.
-A Player who transfers to a Hockey Canada Accredited School Team located anywhere other than within their Residential Member, if Released by the Hockey Canada Accredited School Team, may not register and play for any other Team in that Member since the transfer becomes null and void as of the Release date.
+Player transfers for Minor Hockey: - a) A Minor Player who wishes to participate as a Commuter Player, must complete a transfer. - b) A Minor Player transferring without his Parent(s) from another Federation in order to attend school within a Member may be deemed eligible to register in that Member on a House League Team without an appeal to the National Appeals Committee under the following conditions: - Such Player will not be eligible to register with or Affiliate to a higher Category/Division Team - ii) It shall be the responsibility of the registrar of the Player's new Member to ensure, by statement or otherwise, that the Player is qualified under this regulation; and - iii) All applicable transfer fees are due to Hockey Canada at the time of registration with the Member.